The Best Places to Visit in Egypt For an Unforgettable Trip

 The Valley of Kings

-The Valley of the Kings is one of Egypt’s most breathtaking attractions.
+Secondly, We are talking about 14 Top-Rated Places in Egypt so The Valley of the Kings is one of Egypt’s most breathtaking attractions and Definitely one of 14 Top-Rated Places in Egypt.
 This small area near Luxor on the west bank of the Nile River includes an incredible number of beautifully carved tombs of Egypt’s ancient kings.

 The Valley of the Kings (previously known as the Place of Truth) has 63 magnificent New Kingdom royal tombs (1550–1069 BC).
 During that time, the valley became a royal burial site for pharaohs such as Ramses II, Seti I, and Tutankhamun, as well as queens, high priests, and other 18th, 19th, and 20th dynasties’ elites.